jsc329/ammonitorwiki/Chapter 19 - Scripts.md

     Move in progress, waiting 10 seconds for server to catch up...

+    ...Move still in progress, waiting 10 more seconds...
+    ...Move still in progress, waiting 10 more seconds...

     Move status: complete

     Added 4 new records to recordings table.